 1. IT'S COMFORTABLE

 The softness of knits makes them perfect for traveling.
-With athleisure (athletic+leisure) becoming an incredibly popular trend, the comfort of knits has been brought back in style.
-I think it should have never left.
+With athleisure (athletic+leisure) becoming ever more popular, the comfort of knits has been brought back in style.
+We think it should have never left.
 Be it an oversized sweater that will keep you warm in the excessively air conditioned interior of a plane/bus or a fitted dress on the long commute to work, knits provide ultimate comfort.

 People who travel know the discomfort of sitting for long stretches of time.
 If what you're wearing doesn't move with your body, it's going to be extremely annoying.
 The elasticity in knits come from the freedom of movement and open spaces that the interconnected loops have.
 This makes knitwear mold and move with the body, letting you travel comfortably.
 The stretch also provides for a good fit.